-Tax credits: what are you entitled to?
+Tax credits: what are parents entitled to?

+If you are wondering 'am I entitled to tax credits?' this article contains key information regarding parental benefits.
 Some parents may think that they will not be eligible for benefits over and above Child Benefit.
 In fact, the vast majority of UK families are eligible for additional financial assistance.
 There are two forms of tax credits to which you may be entitled: Child Tax Credit and Working Tax Credit.

 Child Tax Credits

 If you are 16 or over, responsible for at least one child, you will be entitled to Child Tax Credit if:

 - You have one child, and your household annual income is less than around £26,000.

 - You have two children, and your household annual income is less than around £32,200.

 Even if you earn more than this you may still be entitled to Child Tax Credit under different circumstances.
 HM Revenues & Customs has a Tax credits calculator you can use to find out.